savedkeystrokes/savedkeystrokes.github.io/2017/10/15/powershell-setting-up-a-register-scheduledjob.md

 # Powershell: Setting up a Register-ScheduledJob

-Lets look at something that I did, I needed to keep an eye on all the recycle bins on a server, that was a separate problem, but I wanted to scheduled the job to occur once a week.
+Let's look at something that I did, I needed to keep an eye on all the recycle bins on a server, that was a separate problem, but I wanted to schedule the job to occur once a week.

-Incase you are interested the script to do the recycle clean looks like this
+Just in case you are interested the script to do the recycle clean looks like this

 ```powershell
 $Shell = New-Object -ComObject Shell.Application